“Cheers to the New Year and another chance for us to get it right.” Oprah

 And new projects and opportunities are always waiting to fill any spare moments.

 And then, there’s your blog.
 You know sharing your best content will build followers that know, like and trust you – followers that will build your business.
 The trick is to find ways to keep the blog publishing efficiently.
+There are blogging tools for beginners (and seasoned blog writers) that can help.

-In this article I want to share 4 simple tools that will cut of few minutes off your blogging work.
+In this article I want to share 4 simple blogging tools that will cut of few minutes off your work.

 HubSpot Blog Topic Generator